 They will take a swab of the area where you have symptoms.
 A swab is like a cotton bud/Q tip which is wiped over the symptoms.
 A positive result from the swab will confirm the diagnosis.

 Do not apply creams to the area before attending the clinic as a cream will interfere with the swab test.
 A routine sexual health check-up does not include any test for herpes simplex, unless there are signs on the skin.
 If you don’t have symptoms, they cannot check for herpes simplex.

+Blood tests are not used to diagnose genital herpes.
 You may see blood tests for herpes advertised but these cannot be used to diagnose genital herpes.
-They check for antibodies but this does not identify the part of the body that might be affected – only a swab of a sore can do that.
+They check for antibodies.
+Having antibodies does not identify the part of the body that might be affected – only a swab of a sore can do that.
 An asymptomatic facial cold sore infection will also cause the immune system to make antibodies.
 Antibody tests are not very reliable: one in three negative test results may be wrong; one in ten positive results may be incorrect.

 Urine tests should not be used to diagnose genital herpes.
 Beware, these may be offered inappropriately by private testing services.